wilmix8/RCSHARP7/README.md

 # RCSHARP7
 ===========

-RCSHARP7  is  for  Remote web application   with  RCSHARP using  JDollar p.l which  is  invented  by wilmix jemin j
-in year  2017.
+RCSHARP7  is a  ProgrammingLanguage focused for  Remote web application   with  RCSHARP using  JDollar p.l which  is  invented  by wilmix jemin j  in  J$JWEB year  2017.

+RCSHARP7  has   modules  like

+a)  NSTAR b)  RDOTNET  and  many more

 WEB14
 ======